dotCover 2025.3 Help

 2. In Runtime coverage filters, click Add filter Add ... next to the required filter rule:

-• Do not analyze code marked with attributes: Specify a fully qualified attribute name of a class that will be used to exclude symbols from the coverage analysis.
-For example, System.Diagnostics.CodeAnalysis.ExcludeFromCodeCoverageAttribute or *.ExcludeFromCodeCoverageAttribute.
+• Do not analyze code marked with attributes – exclude classes, methods, or properties marked with a specific attribute.
+Specify a fully qualified attribute name, for example, System.Diagnostics.CodeAnalysis.ExcludeFromCodeCoverageAttribute or *.ExcludeFromCodeCoverageAttribute.

 You can use asterisk wildcards when specifying code item names in a filter: * (asterisk) represents zero or more characters.